-Lou Reed never strikes you as having a sentimental streak, but this song (from his album The Bells) is as nakedly autobiographical and pained as John Lennon's Mother.
+Lou Reed probably never struck you as having a sentimental streak, but this song (from his album The Bells) is as nakedly autobiographical and pained as John Lennon's Mother.

-It is the sounds of a son who knows he has disappointed the family but equally realises there is no way back.
+It is the sound of a son who knows he has disappointed the family but equally realises there is no way back.

 Interesting too is the tone of regret and sadness at what has been lost, and the line changes from "I don't get home much anymore" to "I don't think I'll be coming home anymore".

 At this time Reed, still on multiple drugs, had separated from his transvestite lover Rachel and had taken up with 22-year old stripper Sylvia Morales whom he had met at an S&M group.
 She, by weird coincidence, was seeing his former Velvet Underground bandmate John Cale.
 (Reed and Morales married on Valentine's Day 1980)

 He recorded The Bells in Germany (he didn't want to go there apparently) and although he hailed it, the public and his record company were indifferent.
 The album stalled well below the top 100 and to be fair it is very patchy.

 But the title track (which was inspired by an Edgar Allen Poe poem and features jazz trumpeter Don Cherry) is among one of his best -- and then there is Families which seemed to go largely unnoticed at the time.